daoudclarke/rte-experiment/README.md

  * Each sentence must not contain too many new line characters
  * Each sentence must contain an even number of quotation marks

+The source of the data is 78,696 Guardian articles from 1st January 2004 onwards obtained through the Guardian API.

 No analysis has yet been performed on the dataset, so use it at your own risk!
 The intention is eventually to manually analyse a sample of the data.

+The data is in XML format and is the same as the RTE-1 dataset:

+> <pair id="1" value="TRUE">
+>  <t>
+>   Mail block to catch EU book bombs
+>  </t>
+>  <h>
+>   Italian authorities yesterday blocked mail from Bologna addressed
+>   to EU institutions as they tried to end a letter-bomb assault that
+>   has been aimed at European targets.
+>  </h>
+> </pair>

 License
 -------